Lara-Simonetti/simple-vrt-report/README.md

 # Simple VRT Report
 This script generates a simple visual regression testing report as an HTML document.
+It uses [ResembleJS](https://github.com/rsmbl/Resemble.js) to compare images, and [Bootstrap](https://github.com/twbs/bootstrap) for the document styles.

 ## How to Run
 1. Clone the repository.